JorgeCandido/JorgeCandido/README.md

 - 🎓Graduated in Information Systems at UNESA.
 - 💻Experience: Systems Analysis, Cobol, Scrum, Kanban and DevOps.
 - 📚I am learning: Data Engineering, Data Analyst, Data Science, Python, Html, Css and Javascript.
-- 🎯I'm interested: Python, Data Engineering, Data Analyst and Data Science,
+- 🎯I'm interested: COBOL, Python, Data Engineering, Data Analyst and Data Science,

 Learning is continuous, so there will always be a next level! 🚀